rasmusab/officialcocktails/officialcocktails.com/content/cocktails/sazerac.md

 ![](/cocktail-images/sazerac.jpeg)

-## Directions for how to make a Sazerac
+## Directions for how to make the Sazerac

 1. Rinse a chilled Old-fashioned glass with absinthe (or Herbsaint).
 2. Add crushed ice to the glass and set it aside.